microsoft/jacdac-ts/src/jacscript/README.md

 Some builtin functions only take literal arguments (especially strings, and time values).

+The only jump statement supported is currently `return`.
+There are no loops.

 ## Logging and format strings

 The `print()` function takes a literal string, and optionally format arguments.